bmaan99/KeyForge-Secure-Passwords/README.md

 - **Copy to Clipboard:** Quickly and easily copy generated passwords to your clipboard for seamless usage.

-## Best Code Practices
+## Code Practices Used

-- **Structured Components:** Organize your code effectively with components placed in different folders for clarity and maintainability.
+- **Structured Components:** Organized code effectively with components placed in different folders for clarity and maintainability.

-- **Comments for Clarity:** Utilize comments throughout the codebase for better understanding and collaboration.
+- **Comments for Clarity:** Utilized comments throughout the codebase for better understanding and collaboration.

-- **Web Development Features:** Incorporate modern web development features and practices to ensure a smooth and responsive user experience.
+- **Web Development Features:** Incorporated modern web development features and practices to ensure a smooth and responsive user experience.

 ## Usage